Pennsylvania

 C. Eligibility

 There is no specified eligibility waiting period; even prisoners may apply.
 However, according to the BOP website, “the applicant should be able to demonstrate a reasonable period of time having elapsed since the crime (sufficient to show rehabilitation) and successful completion of all court-imposed requirements such as probation, parole, and payment of all fines and costs.” https://www.bop.pa.gov/application-process/Pages/Factors-Considered.aspx.
-As a practical matter, this means that non-violent less serious convictions are considered five years after completion of sentence, others after 10.
-Convictions obtained in other jurisdictions are not eligible for Pennsylvania pardon.
+As a practical matter, this means that non-violent less serious convictions are generally considered five years after completion of sentence, more serious convictions after 10.
+Convictions obtained in other jurisdictions are not eligible for a Pennsylvania pardon.

 D. Effect

-Pardon restores all rights lost as a result of a conviction, and entitles the recipient to judicial expungement.
+By virtue of a provision in the 2023 expansion of the clean slate law (HB 689) pardon results in automatic expungement (destruction) of the record.
+More traditionally, pardon restores all rights lost as a result of a conviction and entitles the recipient to judicial expungement.
 Commonwealth v.
 C.S., 534 A.2d 1053, 1054 (Pa.
 1987) (“There is no way that the state can retain the record of a former criminal who is ‘as innocent as if he had never committed the offense.’
-A pardon without expungement is not a pardon.”) (citations omitted) A 2020 bill added a provision to the clean slate law, effective December 28, 2020, that a pardoned conviction will be automatically sealed (“limited access”).
+A pardon without expungement is not a pardon.”) (citations omitted).
+A 2020 bill added a provision to the clean slate law, effective December 28, 2020, that a pardoned conviction will be automatically sealed (“limited access”).
 See § 9122.2(4), as amended by 2020 Act 83.
+The 2023 law took this a step further, directing automatic expungement.

 A pardoned or expunged conviction may not be considered in a licensing decision.
 18 Pa.
 Cons.
 Stat. § 9124(b).
 According to the Board of Pardons, most disabilities in Pennsylvania are “disabilities by choice” as opposed to “disabilities by law.”
-That is, they are self-imposed as opposed to legislatively imposed.
-Accordingly, most pardon applicants seek a pardon for forgiveness, which is accepted by employers and others as sufficient to overcome self-imposed disabilities.
-The Board of Pardons has shown itself reluctant to relieve disabilities imposed by the legislature, with the exception of hunting rights, and refers individuals seeking such relief to restoration provisions provided by the legislature, either generally or in connection with a particular collateral consequence (see Part IIIA, below).
+That is, they are discretionary as opposed to imposed by statute.
+Accordingly, many pardon applicants seek a pardon for forgiveness, which is accepted by employers and others as sufficient to overcome discretionary disqualifications.

 E. Standards

 Standards for Granting Pardon are published on the Board’s website.
-See Factors Considered by the Board, Pennsylvania Board of Pardons, https://www.bop.pa.gov/application-process/Pages/Factors-Considered.aspx (last visited Nov.
-9, 2019).
+See Factors Considered by the Board, Pennsylvania Board of Pardons (last visited August 21, 2024).
 Factors considered by the Board include time since conviction (“the more serious, or numerous, the crime(s), the greater the period of successful rehabilitation that the applicant should be able to demonstrate”); successful completion of sentence and rehabilitation (“Successful rehabilitation may also be demonstrated by positive changes since the offense(s) in applicant’s career, education, family or through community or volunteer service, particularly in areas that relate to the offense(s).”); and need for pardon.
 In that regard, the “Factors” section of the Board website states:

 The applicant should identify a specific need for clemency, e.g., a particular job that applicant cannot get, or some particular activity that he/she cannot participate in without clemency. as opposed to the more general answers of “employment purposes” or “to put this behind me” that applicants frequently use.
 Except in extraordinary circumstances, the Board does not view a pardon as an appropriate means of restoring any disability that has been imposed pursuant to a state law, e.g., suspension of driver’s license, revocation of professional or business licensure, etc. Rather, the Board generally defers to the General Assembly and the means of restoration provided for in the law in question.